amillena/News-Scraper/README.md

 ## Project Description

 Travel News Scraper is an app that allows user to leave comments on the latest travel news articles from NY Times.
-Mongoose and Cheerio were used to scraped New York Times for articles.
+Mongoose and Cheerio were used to scrape New York Times for articles.

 ## Technologies Used